How to Watch the WNBA on Sunday: TV Channel, Game Times and Odds

 Buy gear from your favorite teams and players NOW at Fanatics!

-The Mercury travel to face the Fever on Sunday at 5:00 PM ET.
+The Lynx travel to face the Aces on Sunday at 9:00 PM ET.

 How to Watch